 In the Central Region, skates may also be retained as bycatch up to 20% during other directed fisheries for groundfish or halibut.
-Bycatch harvest in 2010 of combined big and longnose skates in the Prince William Sound Area was 49 mt and 3 mt in the Cook Inlet Area.
+Bycatch harvest in 2011 of combined big and longnose skates in the Prince William Sound Area was 91.2 mt and 5.6 mt in the Cook Inlet Area.

 In 2009, Central Region Commercial Fisheries Division began tagging all big, longnose and Aleutian skates greater than 70 cm total length with spaghetti-type tags.
 Starting in 2010, all skate species of all sizes were tagged on ADF&G surveys.
-(Contact Dr. Ken Goldman)
+In addition to 261 longnose skate, 34 big skate, 23 Aleutian skate, and 357 sandpaper skate tagged in PWS, six big skates were tagged with pop-off satellite transmitters as part of a collaborative project between Thomas Farrugia, a graduate student with the University of Alaska, Fairbanks and ADF&G. There were 20 longnose and 2 big skates tagging during Kachemak Bay the trawl survey.
+(Contact Dr. Ken Goldman) The recreational halibut fishery is the focus of a statewide research and management effort.
+Data on the recreational fishery and harvest are collected through port sampling in Southeast and

-The recreational halibut fishery is the focus of a statewide research and management effort.
-Data on the recreational fishery and harvest are collected through port sampling in Southcentral Alaska and creel surveys and port sampling in Southeast Alaska.
-Harvest estimates are provided annually to the International Pacific Halibut Commission for use in an annual stock assessment, and to the North Pacific Fishery Management Council.
-The council's Scientific and Statistical Committee has periodically reviewed the states estimation and projection methods, and the council has used the information in the design and analysis of regulations for the sport charter fishery (Contact Scott Meyer).
+Southcentral Alaska.
+Harvest estimates are provided annually to the IPHC for use in an annual stock assessment, and to the NPFMC.
+The council's Scientific and Statistical Committee has periodically reviewed the state's estimation and projection methods, and the council incorporates the information in the design and analysis of regulations for the sport charter fishery (Contact Scott Meyer).